What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 Required Forms

-NameFilling orderPeriodicity
+NameFilling procedurePeriodicity

-1-IP (month)The form is filled in by respondents with more than 101 employees.
+1-IP (month)The form is filled out by respondents with more than 101 employees.
 The list of industries does not differ from the MP (micro) and PM-industry formsMonthly before the expiration of 4 days from the end of the reporting period

 • inadmissibility of fastening sheets with metal staples;